danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 ### Step 4: Generate static documentation websites for all platforms

-To generate static documentation websites for all supported platform, let's add a lane called `docc_web`:
+To generate static websites for all supported platform, let's add a lane called `docc_web`:

 ```sh
 desc "Build static documentation websites for all platforms"